carlosbpf/react-native-jitsi-meet/README.md

 ```
 xcodebuild -workspace ios/jitsi-meet.xcworkspace -scheme JitsiMeet -destination='generic/platform=iOS' -configuration Release archive

 ```
+ios/sdk/JitsiMeet.framework (if the path points to a symbolic link, follow the symbolic link) and node_modules/react-native-webrtc/ios/WebRTC.framework

+Go to folder:

 After successfully building Jitsi Meet SDK for iOS, copy ios/sdk/JitsiMeet.framework (if the path points to a symbolic link, follow the symbolic link) and node_modules/react-native-webrtc/ios/WebRTC.framework into your project.

 ##### Android